Zidras/DBM-Warmane/README.md

 # No more updates

-There wont be any further updates to this DBM fork because I quit playing CC after ridiculous accusations by the server staff.
-Feel free to fork or switch to the DBM maintained by others e.g. https://gitlab.com/UndoUreche/dbm-debatable-cc/-/tree/master
+Trying to continue DBM for chromie.

+Current changelog:

+- updated the DBM-Core to the current version from Zidras while mantaining balleny's specific changes to Chromiecraft.
+-

 <details>
 <div align="center">